dankamongmen/notcurses/doc/man/man1/notcurses-demo.1.md

 * (y)ield—the best laid schemes o' mice an'men gang aft agley
 * (z)oo—see the marvelous widgets of the notcurses world

 At any time, press 'q' to quit.
-The demo is best run in at least an 80x45 terminal.
+The demo is best run in at least an 80x45 terminal, and will refuse to run in anything smaller than 80x24.

 # OPTIONS